Whole Grains Vs Wheat | Tip #1

 Always remember to evaluate the entire product.

 Even if food products are in fact 100% whole grain, many would still not be considered healthy choices because they’re full of other ingredients that are problematic.
-For example, Lucky Charms “with Whole Grains as its first ingredient,” is still nearly half sugar.
+For example, one popular cereal “with Whole Grains as its first ingredient,” is still nearly half sugar.

 So, never evaluate a product based on just one variable, such as its whole-grain content, cholesterol content, or fat content.
 Remember “fat-free” foods that were full of sugar, white flour, salt, and calories?

-Here’s another good example – Fiber One Bars.
+Here’s another good example – a popular “fiber bars”.
 Sure, they have whole grain oats, but they are also full of added fiber (chicory root extract), sugar-rich ingredients like chocolate chips, corn syrup, sugar, high maltose corn syrup, and sugarcane, plus heart-harmful saturated fat like cocoa butter and palm kernel oil.
 This isn’t a breakfast bar; it’s essentially a candy bar.